 Can sports mouthguards treat problems like TMJ?

-No, night guards and sports mouthguards are made of plastics with different thicknesses.
+No, night guards and sports mouthguards are made of plastic with different thicknesses.
 Sports mouthguards cannot effectively treat problems like teeth grinding or headaches caused by temporomandibular joint disorders.
 Patients who need to treat headaches, jaw pain, and bruxism require oral appliance therapy and should seek restorative dentistry solutions for TMJ disorders.

 What is the most common dental emergency?